Tailings are Mine Waste

 - Additives used in processing, such as petroleum byproducts, sulfuric acid and cyanide.

-Tailings, often in the form of a wet slurry, are typically stored in impoundments behind earthen dams, but disposal methods vary, including:
+Tailings, most often in the form of a wet slurry, are conventionally stored above-ground behind earthen dams.

-- Backfilling – the tailings are usually combined with a binder like cement, then used to fill voids in the underground operation.
+- Backfilling: tailings are usually combined with a binder like cement, then used to fill voids in underground operations.
 This is widely considered the safest form of tailings disposal.

-- Dry stacking – the tailings are dewatered, or “filtered”, after mill processing.
-The resulting tailings are mostly dry and can be stacked in piles and compacted.
+- Filtered Tailings: (sometimes called dry stack): tailings that have a reduced water content, or “filtered”, after mill processing.
+The resulting tailings are like a moist soil and can be stacked in piles and compacted.
+However, filtered tailings can still lead to water contamination under certain circumstances.

-Tailings impoundment failures are increasing in frequency and severity
+Tailings failures are increasing in frequency and severity

 In August 2014, a tailings dam breach at the Mount Polley Mine in British Columbia released 5 million cubic meters of toxic waste into nearby creeks and a lake.
 The failure was so violent that it ripped mature trees from the forests and sent them miles downriver into Quesnel Lake.

-The following year, in Brazil the Samarco Mine’s tailings dam failed catastrophically, killing 19 people downstream and sending mine waste down the Rio Doce river over 300 miles to the Atlantic Ocean.
+The following year, in Brazil the Samarco Mine’s tailings dam failed catastrophically, killing 19 people downstream and sending mine waste down the Rio Doce river over 600 km to the Atlantic Ocean.

-Unfortunately, these two recent failures are not aberrations.
+Unfortunately, these failures are not aberrations.
 Research of all serious tailings failures since 1915 shows:

 - The increasing rate of tailings dam failures is propelled by, not in spite of, modern mining practices.The increasing rate of tailings dam failures is directly related to the increasing number of TSFs larger than 5 million cubic meter capacity necessitated to allow the economic extraction of lower grades of ore.